chefspec/chefspec/README.md

 end
 ```

-As of `v1.2.0`, ChefSpc will also automatically look in the following locations for vendored cookbooks:
+As of `v1.2.0`, ChefSpec will also automatically look in the following locations for vendored cookbooks:

 - vendor/cookbooks
 - test/cookbooks